HGVSnomenclature/VarNomen/_bg-material/simple.md

 # HGVS simple

 **Changes** in DNA, RNA and protein sequences, also called **variants**, mutations or polymorphisms, are described using a specific language.
-To prevent confusion regarding its meaning a standard has been developed for this language, the so called **HGVS nomenclature**.
+To prevent confusion regarding its meaning a **standard** has been developed for this language, the so called **HGVS nomenclature**.
 The standard is used world-wide, especially in human health and diagnostics.
 This page will try to explain the standard, briefly and in simple terms.
 After reading you should understand the basics of the HGVS nomenclature and be able to use the internet to find more information on specific variants.
-In addition, while searching, you should be able to prevent making the most frequently made mistakes by misinterpretation of the variant description.
+In addition, while searching, you should be able to prevent making mistakes leading to misinterpretation of the variant description and its possible consequences.
 More details, on all subjects, are availble elsewhere on the HGVS nomenclature pages.

 * * *